WHAT IS SOUL FOOD?

 - Likewise, for those unacquainted with authentic and wholesome soul food offerings, this article offers insight into some remarkable and nutritious soul food options.
 One taste of this cuisine, and you'll find yourself yearning for more.

 Let's embark on a journey to discover delectable yet wholesome soul food recipes, sourced from authentic and nutritious soul food traditions.

 SOUL FOOD RECIPES

 Crafting this delectable dessert requires a tad more effort than boxed mixes laden with trans fats.
 Yet, our homemade one-bowl chocolate cake, enriched with healthful canola oil and whole-wheat flour, offers unparalleled nutrition.

 2. Black-eyed peas

-A pot of these peas is bursting with flavour, seasoned with smoky pork and boosted with red pepper flakes.
-When one tastes black-eyed peas in a seasoned, smokey broth, it's easy to see why this dish was originally referred to as "food for the gods."
+A pot of these peas brims with flavor, enriched by smoky pork and enhanced with red pepper flakes.
+Savoring black-eyed peas immersed in a seasoned, smoky broth reveals why this culinary delight was once hailed as "divine sustenance."

-In pre-colonial West Africa, dessert was an alien idea.
-Despite this, sweet potato pie has become a mainstay of healthy soul food plates.
-Sweet potatoes proved to be a viable substitution for enslaved West Africans who were used to a traditional diet that included tropical yams.
+In pre-colonial West Africa, the concept of dessert was unfamiliar.
+Nevertheless, sweet potato pie has become a staple in wholesome soul food.
+Sweet potatoes proved a suitable substitute for enslaved West Africans accustomed to a traditional diet featuring tropical yams.

-It provides 15 gm of fat, 5 gm of protein, and 52 gm of carbohydrate in the same serving.
-It is a good source of fiber, protein, and vitamin A.
+- 15 gm of fat, 5 gm of protein, and 52 gm of carbs per serving

 4. Corn Bread